 Before Baby: Pregnancy Months 7–9

 Simulate baby-feeding time, either in your bed or nursing chair.
-During this time, your dog should be on his bed, in his confinement area, or crate.
-While nursing, you will need to be calm and focused on the baby, so remember to give the dog a KONG or other puzzle toy during this quiet time.
+During this time, your dog should be on their bed, in their confinement area, or crate.
+While nursing, you will need to be calm and focused on the baby, so remember to give the dog a KONG® or other puzzle toy during this quiet time.

 Make preparations for your dog to be cared for while you are at the hospital.
 Arrange for a person who can pick up the dog from your home or stay in the home with your dog.
 Make sure this person has a set of your house keys in case you’re already at the hospital but the dog is at home.